1980 Stanley Cup playoffs

 The 1980 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL) began on April 8, after the conclusion of the 1979–80 NHL season.
 This season saw the addition of four teams from the disbanded World Hockey Association (WHA) as expansion franchises, and thus the playoffs were also expanded from 12 to 16 teams.
 The expanded playoff format allowed two of those former WHA clubs, the Edmonton Oilers and the Hartford Whalers, to make the playoffs in their first season in the NHL.
+The Atlanta Flames played their final playoff games before moving to Calgary after the season; the playoffs would eventually return to Atlanta in 2007 when the expansion Atlanta Thrashers made their first postseason appearance.

 The playoffs concluded on May 24 when the New York Islanders defeated the Philadelphia Flyers 5–4 to win the final series four games to two and win the Stanley Cup.
 It was the Islanders' first Stanley Cup win and was the first of four consecutive Stanley Cup wins.

-Changes
+Playoff seeds

 With the league expansion from 17 to 21 teams, the playoffs were also expanded, from a 12-team tournament to a 16-team tournament.
 The sixteen teams were composed of the four divisional champions plus the top 12 finishers of the remaining 17 teams.
 The 16 qualifying teams were then seeded based on regular season points, with divisional rankings ignored.
 Division leaders no longer received first round byes.
 The teams were seeded 1 through 16, with the top team playing the 16th team in the first round, and so on.
 In subsequent rounds, matchups were similarly arranged, with the top remaining seed against the lowest remaining seed, and so on.
-The Preliminary Round was expanded to be a best-of-five set, up from a best-of-three.
-The Atlanta Flames played their final playoff games in this postseason, and moved to Calgary soon after; the playoffs returned to Atlanta in 2007.

-Playoff seeds

-The sixteen teams that qualified for the playoffs are ranked 1–16 based on regular season points.
+The following sixteen teams qualified for the playoffs: